EvansHua/Cool_Python/README.md

   * [7 Backward String](https://github.com/EvansHua/Python_Corner/blob/main/CheckiO%20Challenges%20Python/INITIATION/7%20Backward%20String.py) - You should return a given string in reverse order.
   * [8 Easy Unpack](https://github.com/EvansHua/Python_Corner/blob/main/CheckiO%20Challenges%20Python/INITIATION/8%20Easy%20Unpack.py) - The first, third and second to the last for the given array.
   * [9 Remove All Before](https://github.com/EvansHua/Python_Corner/blob/main/CheckiO%20Challenges%20Python/INITIATION/9%20Remove%20All%20Before.py) - Remove all the elements before the given one from the array.
+  * [10 All Upper I](https://github.com/EvansHua/Python_Corner/blob/main/CheckiO%20Challenges%20Python/INITIATION/10%20All%20Upper%20I.py) - Are all symbols in upper case?
 ## Data Science
 Libraries for Data Science.
 * [numpy](https://numpy.org/) - The fundamental package for scientific computing with Python.